What is the Pauline Haass Public Library Foundation?

 - Connect!
 Play!
 Explore! children’s computer and activity center

-- Redesign of website
+- 2009 redesign of library website

 - 2010 Speaker series